 How long employment verification takes can depend on a variety of factors, including whether you do it yourself or use a professional background check company.
-Outsourcing employment verification to a CRA can streamline the process considerably compared to doing it yourself and may take anywhere from three to 10 days.
+Outsourcing employment verification to a CRA can streamline the process considerably compared to doing it yourself and may take anywhere from a few minutes, 3 to 10 days.
 An experienced background check provider also helps ensure your employment verifications comply with the federal Fair Credit Reporting Act (FCRA) and relevant state and local laws, helping to reduce risk of noncompliance.
 A third-party provider may also check employer phone numbers, so candidates can’t use a friend’s phone number to falsify employment verification.
 They’ll also follow up with employers to keep the verification process moving along.

 If you choose to do it yourself, it could take weeks for your human resources team to contact each of the candidate’s prior employers; keep track of whom you contacted, how, and when; check to see whether they responded; and follow up until you get an answer.
 Additional time may be needed if the candidate needs to supply an employment verification letter, or if a W-2 needs to be submitted because a previous employer is no longer in business.
 The process to procure an employment data report can be even more complex and time-consuming if you need to verify past employment for someone who worked in another country, also known as an international employment verification.
 Lags in employment verification could cost your company qualified candidates and leave gaps in your workforce.